-In its Comment [3], ABA Model Rule 8.4(g) defines "harassment" to include "derogatory or demeaning verbal . . . conduct."
-This definition of "harassment" departs from the United States Supreme Court's much narrower definition of "harassment" as "harassment that is so severe, pervasive, and objectively offensive that it effectively bars the victim's access to an educational opportunity or benefit."
-For that reason alone, its definition of "harassment" diminishes the likelihood that ABA Model Rule 8.4(g) can survive either a facial or an asapplied challenge to its unconstitutional vagueness under the Fourteenth Amendment or its restriction on free speech under the First Amendment.
+The Advisory Committee Note accompanying Proposed Rule 8.4(g) defines "harassment" as "derogatory or demeaning . . . communication."
+Similarly, in its new Comment [3], ABA Model Rule 8.4(g) defines "harassment" to include "derogatory or demeaning verbal . . . conduct."
+Both definitions of "harassment" depart from the United States Supreme Court's much narrower definition of "harassment" as "harassment that is so severe, pervasive, and objectively offensive that it effectively bars the victim's access to an educational opportunity or benefit."
+For that reason alone, neither Proposed Rule 8.4(g) nor ABA Model Rule 8.4(g) can survive a facial or as-applied challenge to 1) its unconstitutional vagueness under the Fourteenth Amendment or 2) its viewpoint discrimination under the First Amendment.